SwarnikaPriyam/Machine-Learning-and-Data-Mining-Coursework/README.md

 The Report file with all the details are included in the file Data_Divas_MLDM_Report.pdf.

-Three datasets, namely, Water Quality Classification, Mushroom Classification and Pyrimidine SAR (structure-activity relationship) had been considered for the Coursework.
-Also, the mountain car problem had been chosen for Reinforcement Learning.
+The coursework included two classification problems for Water Quality and Mushroom Classification.
+To implement ILP, the Pyrimidine SAR (structure-activity relationship) problem and to implement reinforcement learning, the mountain car problem had been chosen.

 ## References
 The datasets / mountain car problem can be found at: